ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 In the realm of blockchain projects, there are many ways of measuring decentralization, with one rough quantification being "The ratio of people needed to be compromised in order to take over the system".
 That is to say, if an attacker wanted to control or censor a chain, a project that required them to compromise 80% of participants is _more decentralized_ than a project that only requried 10% to be compromised.

+TODO: it's more complicated than this, if an attacked has a technique that can own a bunch of people then it's less decentralized

 Attackers that wish to "own" the system have a more difficult job the more decentralized a project is.
 To defend against take-overs, projects need to reach a sufficient level of decentralization, which means minimizing the number of central points of failure and bottlenecks, which can exist in many different places in the system.

 The most decentralized a project can be is _fully decentralized_; attackers must compromise _everyone_, and the system can continue to faithfully operate with only one honest actor.
 These kinds of systems are vanishingly rare and seldom practical; in practice, either a technological or social limiting factor stands in the way of the persuit of secure, decentralized, and scalable systems, so compromise must be made somewhere.